ansommer/startup/README.md

 ### Elevator pitch

 Don't know what to cook?
 Poor?
 Limited Ingredients?
 No problem.
 Welcome to the College Kitchen Survival Guide.
 Simply enter the ingredients of your pantry to recieve simple recipe ideas!
-You can even rate recipes or share them with your friends in your recipe feed, or find some cooking pointers in the tips and tricks section.
+You can even rate recipes or share them with your friends in your recipe feed.

 ### Design